Strago Magus: Conception and design

 Final Fantasy VI was developed with the mindset that none of the playable cast was the protagonist, and that each of them were equally the "main character".
 The cast of characters were selected from submissions from across the development team, with game planner Akiyoshi Ohta choosing Relm and her related characters.
 Once the cast was selected, each individual would write their character's story, with Yoshinori Kitase balancing the plot as things developed.
 Relm is not a blood relative of Strago, but the daughter of a friend he took in.
 Regardless, his personality is established as heavily doting on her, while acting as an "elder" figure to the rest of the group.
 In Japanese his name was originally Stragos, shortened in English localizations due to issues with name lengths in the original Western releases.

-Standing 151 cm (5 ft) tall, an early draft of the character's appearance was drawn by Tetsuya Nomura, while Yoshitaka Amano was commissioned to design the characters from the brief outlines provided.
+Standing tall, an early draft of the character's appearance was drawn by Tetsuya Nomura, while Yoshitaka Amano was commissioned to design the characters from the brief outlines provided.
 Given full creative freedom, Amano wanted to make "real" and "alive" characters, though with consideration for their representation in-game as small computer sprites.
 Amano's concepts for Strago were converted into sprite form by Kazuko Shibuya who had been acting as an intermediary between Amano and the development team, as the character's artwork was completed early in the game's development process.
 Strago appears as a short, elderly man with a white beard and mohawk, a cape, a red tanktop, and patterned pants that are puffed towards the lower legs.

 Several other elements of Strago's character were also cut.
 A scene was originally intended between himself and the character Shadow, where Strago would confront him in one of the game's inn locations and ask to see his face to confirm his actual identity, after which they would drink together.
 Another concept that was also removed involved Strago rebuilding a village.
 Intended as a city-building mini-game "similar to SimCity", it was conceived early in the planning stages of Final Fantasy VI but cut due to issues with the development schedule.
 Lastly, Strago was also intended to have a wife who would have also been a playable character.
 Named Lara, she was defined as a Geomancer-type mage, and would have bickered with Strago about which of two of them would die first, though at the same were intended to be "a good couple that protected each other".